Splitting fields and general differential Galois theory: Splitting fields

-We shall prove using induction by the number of multiples.
-The case $n=1$ follows from the definition of splitting field.
-Let suppose that we proved for the case $n$.
-Consider the equality
+embeds into $L$. \end{proposition} \begin{proof} We use induction on the number of factors.
+For $n=1$ the condition that is being proved is contained in the definition of a splitting field.
+We now suppose that for $n$ everything has already been proved.
+We consider the equality